-Throughout February and March 2019 national consultation on the draft National Clinical Trials Governance Framework was undertaken through a series of 12 workshops held in Sydney, Brisbane, Townsville, Melbourne, Adelaide and Perth and, via video conference with participants in the Northern Territory.
+Throughout February and March 2019 national consultation on the draft Governance Framework was undertaken through a series of 12 workshops held in Sydney, Brisbane, Townsville, Melbourne, Adelaide and Perth and, via video conference with participants in the Northern Territory.
 Written submissions were also invited and more than 41 written submissions were received.

 What is a Clinical Trial?

 Clinical trials provide early access to innovative treatments and interventions for patients, and improve the overall standard of medical care provided in Australian hospitals through the uptake of evidence into practice.
 Data suggest that improved outcomes for patients participating in clinical trials are due in part to the increased clinical surveillance a trial provides and greater clinician adherence with evidence-based care.

 A clinical trial is any research study that prospectively assigns human participants or groups of humans to one or more health-related interventions to evaluate the effects on health outcomes.
 Clinical trials include but are not limited to: